babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 - Compilers are no different than other programs and have bugs.
 - `preset-env` itself could have bugs because we use [`compat-table`](https://kangax.github.io/compat-table/es6/) for our data vs. [Test262](https://github.com/tc39/test262) (the official test suite).
 - Browsers themselves can have issues with running native ES2015+ code vs. ES5.
-- There is still a question of determining what is "supported": https://github.com/babel/babel-preset-env/issues/54 is an example of an edge case.
+- There is still a question of determining what is "supported": see [babel/babel-preset-env#54](https://github.com/babel/babel-preset-env/issues/54) for an example of an edge case.
+Does it pass the test just because it parses or has partial support?

 #### Specific Issues in v6